Opposition activist leaves embassy haven to flee Venezuela

-MEDELLIN, Colombia (AP) - One of Venezuela’s most prominent oppositions activist has abandoned the Spanish ambassador’s residence in Caracas and is leaving the country, two people familiar with the situation said Saturday.
+MEDELLIN, Colombia (AP) - Prominent opposition activist Leopoldo López has abandoned the Spanish ambassador’s residence in Caracas and left Venezuela after years of frustrated efforts to oust the nation’s socialist president, his party said Saturday.

-The people spoke on the condition of anonymity to The Associated Press so as not to interfere with Leopoldo López’s plans, but said he was crossing into Colombia and would likely fly to the capital in the coming hours.

-The 49-year-old former Caracas-area mayor has been holed up at the ambassador’s residence since a failed military uprising he led in April 2019 against the government of socialist President Nicolás Maduro.
+The 49-year-old former Caracas-area mayor has been holed up at the ambassador’s residence since a failed military uprising he led in April 2019 aimed at ousting President Nicolás Maduro.
+He has been jailed, under house arrest or in a foreign embassy refuge for nearly seven years.

+In a statement from Popular Will, the party López founded, leaders confirmed he had left the country to continue his work from abroad in a decision they deemed “best for the country and the fight for Venezuela’s freedom.”

+“After seven years of persecution and unjust imprisonment inside Venezuela, Leopoldo López is still not totally free, like all Venezuelans, so long as there exists a dictatorship that violates the human rights of the people,” the party said.

-He was sentenced in 2015 to nearly 14 years in prison after being convicted of inciting violence during anti-government protests in which three people died and dozens were wounded.
+López was sentenced in 2015 to nearly 14 years in prison after being convicted of inciting violence during anti-government protests in which three people died and dozens were wounded.
 He was released from prison and placed under house arrest after more than three years in a military jail.

-Even from his confines, López has remained an influential figure in Venezuela’s opposition, which has struggled to regain momentum after drawing tens of thousands of people to the streets last year demanding Maduro’s ouster.
+Even from his confines, López has remained an influential figure in Venezuela’s opposition, advising Guaidó, who claims he is the country’s interim president because Maduro’s 2018 reelection was not legitimate.

-The Trump administration has thrown its support behind a disciple of López, Juan Guidó, who claims he is the country’s interim president because Maduro’s 2018 reelection was not legitimate.
-But Maduro remains firmly in control of the nation’s military and nearly all other government institutions.
+But after drawing tens of thousands of people to the streets last year, the opposition has struggled to regain momentum.
+Maduro remains firmly in control of the nation’s military and nearly all other government institutions.

+López’s flight is likely to be held up by the government as a trophy as it prepares to retake control of the National Assembly in December legislative elections that Guaidó has vowed to boycott.
+López had long stubbornly refused to leave even when his wife and children fled to Spain last year.

-Dozens of anti-government politicians have fled Venezuela over recent years, many leaving covertly to avoid potential persecution or jail time.
+He would join dozens of anti-government politicians who have fled Venezuela over recent years, many leaving covertly to avoid potential persecution or jail time.

 “It’s probably the clearest sign that the continued opposition effort to unseat Maduro has floundered that a committed stay-in-Venezuela leader like Lopez has chosen to finally leave,” said Raul Gallegos, a Colombia-based analyst at Control Risks consultancy.